lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ***• 8.1.1 Screenfetch***

-Screenfetch displays system information alongside the ASCII version of the Linux distribution Logo of the system.
+This app displays system information alongside the ASCII version of the Linux distribution Logo of the system.

 - $ apt-get install screenfetch